bahelms/super_perfundo/posts/drafts/3-14_ray-tracer-part3.md

 difference in space.
 Remember, from [Part 1](/articles/ray-tracer-part1){:target="x"}, a point is a tuple with "w" = 1, and a vector is "w" = 0. `1 - 1 = 0`, therefore, a vector.
 We also normalize the vector, which makes its length equal to 1 unit, which simpliflies the calculations.
+There is no need for a literal vector between the two points.
-It's just a direction that can be extrapolated on with further calculations on the ray, which we will discuss next!
+It's simply a direction pointing the way, and we can extrapolate on it further with more calculations, which we will discuss next!

 # Intersections and Hits: I Hope You Have Insurance
-Now that we have a ray and a spot to cast it to, we need to see if it actually runs into anything.
+Now that we have a ray, let's cast it out into the world and see if it runs into anything.
 The first step is to determine any intersections between the ray's origin and the wall: `ray.intersect(&sphere)`.
 Regarding math, here be dragons.
 ```rust
 pub fn intersect<'a>(&'a self, sphere: &'a Sphere) -> Option<Vec<Intersection>>
 ```
-The ray accepts a sphere and returns a list of intersections, or `None` if it only finds empty space.
+The ray accepts a reference to a sphere and returns a list of intersections, or `None` if it only finds empty space.
 Let's look at the implementation of `intersect` in sections.
 ```rust
 // Hardcoded unit sphere